BlinkTagInc/node-gtfs/README.md

 node-GTFS loads transit data in [GTFS format](https://developers.google.com/transit/) from [GTFS Data Exchange](http://www.gtfs-data-exchange.com/), unzips it and stores it to a MongoDB database and provides some methods to query for agencies, routes, stops and times.
 It also has spatial queries to find nearby stops, routes and agencies.

-## Forking motivations
-* .immediate: Write tests for download script and lib/gtfs API
-* .immediate: Support importing GTFS feed into ArangoDB and still support that same API as the original branch
-* .optimization: Some queries need only to be calculated once and results can be re-used.
-(For eg: gtfs.getStopsByRoute(), a particular route & direction are expected to always have the same stops)
-* .next: Move to database agnotic codebase.
-Possibly using JugglingDB

 ##Setup

 `git clone git@github.com:brendannee/node-gtfs.git`